globus/globus-automate-client/docs/source/cli_docs.rst

 Resume a Flow in the INACTIVE state.
-If query-for-inactive-reason is set, and the Flow Action is in an INACTIVE state due to requiring additional Consent, the required Consent will be determined and you may be prompted to allow Consent using the Globus Auth web interface.
+If query-for-inactive-reason is set, and the Flow Action is in an INACTIVE state due to requiring additional Consent, the required Consent will be determined, and you may be prompted to allow Consent using the Globus Auth web interface.

 **Usage**: